That's all changed with health care reform.

 Will needing insurance coverage for a pre-existing condition make me have to pay higher premiums?

-Starting in 2014, health plans can no longer use pre-existing conditions as a reason to charge you more each month for your premium.
+Health plans can no longer use pre-existing conditions as a reason to charge you more each month for your premium.

 Health plans will be allowed to adjust premiums based only on: